 Neil combined his love for music and personal interactions when he embarked on his career in orchestra management.
 He held executive positions in Southern California, Long Island and Florida before he joined Northwest Sinfonietta in Seattle, one of the nation’s pre-eminent chamber orchestras.

-In 2012, and again in 2013, he brought Northwest Sinfonietta on a tour to Cienfuegos and Havana, as the third U.S. orchestra to visit Cuba, and the first U.S. orchestra to perform side-by-side with a Cuban orchestra since the 1959 Revolution.
+In 2012, and again in 2013, Neil brought Northwest Sinfonietta on a tour to Cienfuegos and Havana, as the third U.S. orchestra to visit Cuba, and the first U.S. orchestra to perform side-by-side with a Cuban orchestra since the 1959 Revolution.
 He has also curated major cultural exchanges bringing high-caliber Cuban musicians and orchestras to perform in the United States.

 He has developed many friendships in Cuba and enjoys close personal relationships with many of Cuba’s elite artists and jazz royalty.
 He has expert and first-hand knowledge of the highest level of artistry in all genres of Cuban music discovering that some of the finest artists in the world have been a well-kept secret right in our own backyard.